 If you don’t have dye on hand, you can always paint the eggshells with acrylic paint.
 They’re fragile so just be careful.
 Let the shells dry completely.
 I usually leave them overnight.

 This is the fun part – you get to fill your cascarones.
-Fill the shells with confetti, glitter, birdseed, or shredded paper to about 3/4 full.
+Fill each empty egg with confetti, glitter, birdseed, or shredded paper to about 3/4 full.
 A funnel or scrap of paper rolled into a cone makes this much easier!

 Then have fun cracking the eggs and showering each other in confetti!

 - Eggs - 1 dozen

 - Wash and dry eggs if needed to remove any dirt (if you got them from your yard).